osde8info/eleventy-goog-analy-proxy/src/articles-en/cookiefree-google-analytics.md

 With Google's standard tracking code, cookie-free tracking is not possible.
 The script automatically sets multiple cookies for user ID, timestamp or jump tracking.

 So I use the second variant to import data to Google Analytics: The Measurement Protocol.
 Behind it nothing else hides than an interface for the transmission of raw data as HTTP request.
-If you want to play with the Measurement Protocol, you can go with the <a href="https://ga-dev-tools.appspot.com/hit-builder/" target="_blank">Hit Builder</a>.
+If you want to play with the Measurement Protocol, you can go with the {% link "https://ga-dev-tools.appspot.com/hit-builder/", "Hit Builder", true %}.

 The solution of the cookie-free Google Analytics script therefore consists in a POST request in which we pack a basic set of user data and pass it on to the Measurement Protocol.
 I decided to use this data: